-Here at Anderson Technologies, we’ve reported on a wide variety of topics to help keep you and your business’s technology safe from harm: breaking news on security breaches like the Equifax hack and KRACK, password security tips, the importance of firewalls, and many more.
-But sometimes preventing trouble isn’t about the hardware or software you deploy—it’s about your people.
+Anderson Technologies reports on a wide variety of topics to help keep you and your business’s technology safe from harm.
+But sometimes preventing trouble isn’t about the hardware or software you deploy—it’s about the people you employ.

-Scammers target unsuspecting consumers and use data gathered from the web to build trust and elicit the missing pieces needed to access private account information.
+What you might not know, however, is that even the corniest scam could have a network of planned, patient individuals behind it.
+Scammers target unsuspecting users and gather data publicly available on the web or sold in data breaches to build trust and elicit the missing pieces needed to access private account information.
 But how do these choreographed schemes apply to your business?

 It’ll Never Happen to Me